AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-asset-rule-admin.md

 <a id="opIdAssetRuleAdmin_Reset Tracking"></a>

 Resets the asset tracking table.
-If is specified it will only clear the entries for those assets.
+If is specified, it will only clear the entries for those assets.
 This will cause Rules to no longer identify rule-generated asset properties as rule-generated.
 That means Rules will not delete or edit those asset properties.
 Only call this route if directed to by OCS Support.

 ### Request
 ```text